Rule Changes for On-Site Sewage Facilities

 Waco, Texas 76701

-If you have special communication or other accommodation needs, contact Office of Legal Services at 512-239-1802 or call 1-800-RELAY-TX (TDD).
-Please make these requests as soon as possible.
+Special communication or other needs could be accommodated upon request by contacting Office of Legal Services at 512-239-1802 or call 1-800-RELAY-TX (TDD).

 Program Supervisor, MC 205